manujgogoi/registration-form/README.md

-# Learn HTML Forms by Building a Registration Form, Not started
+# Learn HTML Forms by Building a Registration Form

 You can use HTML forms to collect information from people who visit your webpage.